Dip-ops/EXCEL-PROJECT-Hotel-Booking-Analysis-Project/README.md

 Line graph showing total bookings and cancellations from July to December.
 # Hotel Performance:
 Comparative bar chart for City Hotel vs Resort Hotel bookings and cancellations.
-# Insights
-Guest Type:
-Focus on reducing cancellations for two-adult bookings, as they contribute the most to cancellations.
-Booking Accuracy:
-Correct bookings still see high cancellations—this highlights a need for better confirmation systems.
-Monthly Trends:
-July and August experience the highest cancellations, indicating a need for improved strategies during peak seasons.
-Hotel Type:
-City Hotels face significantly higher cancellations compared to Resort Hotels.
-Addressing city hotel-specific issues (like overbooking or poor guest satisfaction) is critical.

 ## Recommendations
 Improving Booking Retention:
 Implement stricter confirmation policies for bookings.